 Highlights from The State of DevOps Report 2019

-DevOps.com has released its annual report where they talk about key findings from their survey.
-As we’re seeing with our own clients DevOps is certainly not a trend.
-In fact, the need to improve the performance and velocity of software delivery is driving the adoption of CI / CD tools.
+DevOps.com released its annual overview of the Accelerate State of DevOps report, where review key findings from their survey.
+As we’re seeing with our own clients DevOps, is certainly not a trend.
+In fact, the need to improve the performance and velocity of software delivery is driving the adoption of CI/CD tools.

 Here are some key excerpts from the report: